 Chen, P.-H., Yeh, C., Lu, C.-R., Hsieh, S.-K., Chou, T.-L., Su, L. I.-W., & Lee, C.-L. (2018).
 Multiple scaffolding mechanisms for L2 syntactic processing: An event-related potential study.
 Journal of Chinese Language Teaching, 15(2), 63–93.

-Yeh, C., & Ko, Y.-C. (2020).
-Right hemisphere at the right time: Electrophysiological evidence for right hemispheric syntactic processing in demanding condition.
-Poster presented at NTU-UT Linguistics Festa 2020, National Taiwan University, Taipei, Taiwan (February 7).
+Yeh, C., & Ko, Y.-C. (2020, February).
+Right hemisphere at the right time: Electrophysiological evidence for right hemispheric syntactic processing in demanding condition [Poster].
+NTU-UT Linguistics Festa 2020, National Taiwan University, Taipei, Taiwan.

-Yeh, C., Yen, H.-H., Hsu, H. J., & Lee, C. L. (2018).
-Linking lateralized syntactic processing, inter-hemispheric communication, and language performance — An event-related potential study.
-Poster presented at the joint conference of the 17th Conference on the Processing of East Asian Languages and the 9th Conference on Language, Discourse, and Cognition, Taipei, Taiwan (ICPEAL 17 – CLDC 9, October 19–21).
+Yeh, C., Yen, H.-H., Hsu, H. J., & Lee, C. L. (2018, October).
+Linking lateralized syntactic processing, inter-hemispheric communication, and language performance — An event-related potential study [Poster].
+Joint conference of the 17th Conference on the Processing of East Asian Languages (ICPEAL 17) and the 9th Conference on Language, Discourse, and Cognition (CLDC 9), Taipei, Taiwan.

-Yeh, C., Yen, H.-H., Hsu, H. J., & Lee, C. L. (2018).
-Right hemisphere syntactic processing suppressed for native language is seen for a newly learned grammar: Evidence from event-related potentials.
-Poster presented at the International Max Planck Research School for the Language Sciences Conference, Nijmegen, the Netherlands (June 5–7).
+Yeh, C., Yen, H.-H., Hsu, H. J., & Lee, C. L. (2018, June).
+Right hemisphere syntactic processing suppressed for native language is seen for a newly learned grammar: Evidence from event-related potentials [Poster].
+International Max Planck Research School (IMPRS) for the Language Sciences Conference, Nijmegen, the Netherlands.